Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Conclusion

 A major obstacle for the Mainnet is that network congestion is raising gas fees.
 As the price of Ethereum has risen, so have transfer fees.
-Median fees for Tether rose 3,628\% year-over-year in the second quarter of 2021, They rose 1,897\% for USD Coin, and 1,724\% for Dai.
+Median fees for Tether rose over 12,500\% over the last two years, They rose over 19,000\% for USD Coin, and almost 11,0000\% for Dai.

-With the rapid growth of DeFi projects, reaching \$96 billion at the end of 2021, there are opportunities to earn attractive interest rates in stablecoins.
-I can only conjecture whether these rates will stay high if non-stablecoin asset prices collapse again or if regulators will allow this type of lending to continue.
+On September 15, 2022, the Ethereum Mainnet completed its transition from proof-of-work to proof-of-stake.
+While this has dramatically lowered the energy consumption of the network, \citet{Kapengut} have found that transfer fees actually rose more than 20\% for tokens.

+Transactions of under \$10,000 are cheaper on centralized exchanges more than 95\% of the time.
+Gas fees do not rise proportionally with transfer sizes, so for transactions of more than \$50,000, the Mainnet is less expensive the majority of the time.
+Blockchains with lower transaction costs like Solana have become important competitors to the Mainnet on both fees and speed.

 The last stage of my analysis shows that the major digital asset exchanges provide low cost, deep markets in the major stablecoins.
-24 hour turnover in Tether is over \$120 billion.
-This is more than the daily turnover of all the FANG stocks (Facebook Amazon, Netflix, and Google, now Alphabet).
-It is almost 15 times the daily flow in money market mutual funds.\footnote{The average outflow from the sector was \$533.6 billion in 2020Q4, https://fred.stlouisfed.org/series/MMMFTAQ027S.
-This averages to \$8.08 billion per day, assuming 66 trading days.}
+24 hour turnover in Tether is nearly \$60 billion.
+This is more than double the daily turnover of all the FANG stocks in March 2022 (Facebook now Meta, Amazon, Netflix, and Google, now Alphabet).
+It is eight times the daily flow in money market mutual funds.\footnote{The average outflow from the sector was \$484.4 billion in 2021Q4, https://fred.stlouisfed.org/series/ MMMFTAQ027S.
+This averages to \$7.34 billion per day, assuming 66 trading days.}

-Bid-ask spreads are nearly always \$0.0001 on Tether, and the most liquid exchange, Binance, typically displays more than eight million dollars in depth.
-USD Coin has similar spreads, but much smaller depth.
-The spreads and depth are sufficient that there is active high frequency trading participation, between 20 and 50\%, in many of the liquid tokens.

 The \citet{Basel} has started the discussion on capital requirements for digital assets.
 The seven tokens backed by cash equivalents may qualify as Group 1a assets requiring little or no reserves.
 The three tokens that hold digital assets would likely fall into Group 1b with much higher capital set asides.

 The President's Working Group on Financial Markets\footnote{\citet{WorkingGroup}} has proposed that stable coin issuers become insured depository institutions.
 There is an ongoing debate, see e.g. \citet{Malloy}, about whether central banks should offer competing digital currencies and how they should be funded.
 The instability of the private offerings should impact both discussions.

 \singlespace

 \begingroup \setstretch{1.25}

 \endgroup